eclipse-kuksa/kuksa-mock-provider/README.md

 python3 -m pip install -r ./requirements.txt
 ```

-To run the GUI do the following in your favourtie terminal:
+To run the GUI do the following in your favorite terminal:

 ```bash
 python3 showcase_gui/GUI.py